mills32/Adplug-for-8088-86/README.md

 This is not really adplug, I only took the file readers and players, and then created a simple gui.

-This player works on 40x25 text mode (CGA, TANDY, EGA, VGA).
+This player works on 40x25 text mode (CGA, TANDY, EGA, MCGA, VGA).
 MDA and Hercules do not support 40x25 text.
 If you have a VGA, the program will load custom graphics for the text mode characters from "Font_BIZ.png".

+CGA, TANDY, EGA, MCGA:

 ![plot](https://raw.githubusercontent.com/mills32/Adplug-for-8088-86/master/CGA.png)

+VGA:

 ![plot](https://raw.githubusercontent.com/mills32/Adplug-for-8088-86/master/VGA.png)